The Simons Observatory: pipeline comparison and validation for large-scale B-modes

-In more detail, the $280$ GHz channel is given negative weight in all pipelines, while average weights at $27$, $39$ and $225$ GHz are negative with pipeline C and either positive or negative in pipelines A and B, depending on the angular scale.
+More specifically, the $280$ GHz channel is given negative weight in all pipelines, while average weights at $27$, $39$, and $225$ GHz are negative with pipeline C and either positive or negative in pipelines A and B, depending on the angular scale.
 The CMB channel weight tends to consistently increase for pipelines A and B as a function of multipole, a fact well exemplified by NILC at $225$ GHz, matching the expectation that the CMB lensing signal becomes more important at high $\ell$.
-Overall, Figure~\ref{fig:channel_weights} illustrates that foregrounds at low and high frequencies are consistently subtracted by the three component separation pipelines, with the expected scale dependence in pipelines A and B. Moreover, at every frequency, the channel weights are non-negligible and of similar size across the pipelines, meaning that all channels give a relevant contribution to component separation for all pipelines.
+Overall, Fig.~\ref{fig:channel_weights} illustrates that foregrounds at low and high frequencies are consistently subtracted by the three component separation pipelines, with the expected scale dependence in pipelines A and B. Moreover, at every frequency, the channel weights are non-negligible and of similar size across the pipelines, meaning that all channels give a relevant contribution to component separation for all pipelines.